armansimonyan13/armansimonyan13.github.io/java.md

 # Java coding convention

-## Nameing maps
+## Maps names

 There are 2 popular nameing conventions for maps:
 - keysToValues
 - valuesByKeys

 The first is more like showing an action, and the second is showing a noun.
-So the second aproach is more preferable.
+So the second aproach is preferable.

-**Example**: If the map contains 'userId' as key and 'room number' as value the map should be named as 'roomNumbersByUserIds'
+**Example**: If the map contains 'userId' as key and 'room number' as value the map should be named as 'roomNumbersByUserIds':

 ```java
 Map<String, Integer> roomNumbersByUserIds = Map.of(